gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

     </div>
 </div>

-The Git Integration for Jira app supports commits that used the old Jira key in the commit message after a project rename to a new key name (Example: `TEST-16` to `PROJ-16`).
+Git Integration for Jira supports commits that used the old Jira key in the commit message after a project rename to a new key name (Example: `TEST-16` to `PROJ-16`).

-There are two scenarios related to the rename/move:
+Two scenarios relate to the rename/move:

-*   The Jira project key was renamed and the commit message contains the old key prior to the installation of the Git Integration for Jira app.
+*   The Jira project key was renamed and the commit message contains the old key prior to installing Git Integration for Jira.

-*   The Jira issue was moved from one project to another project and the message contains the old key prior to the installation of the Git Integration for Jira app.
+*   The Jira issue was moved from one project to another project and the message contains the old key prior to installing Git Integration for Jira.

 <div class="bbb-callout bbb--info">
     <div class="irow">